frej/fast-export/README.md

 hg-fast-export supports multiple branches but only named branches with exactly one head each.
 Otherwise commits to the tip of these heads within the branch will get flattened into merge commits.
+Chris J Billington's [hg-export-tool] can help you to handle branches with duplicate heads.

 hg-fast-export will ignore any files or directories tracked by mercurial called `.git`, and will print a warning if it encounters one.
 Git cannot